Digital is not the cherry on the cake, it is the new cake.Jean Paul Agon, Chairman of L’Oréal Group

 Walmart and the “Store of the Future”

-Kroger and its Digital Shelves
+Kroger and Digital Shelves

-America’s largest grocery chain, Kroger applies AI to provide its customers with an engaging shopping experience. by making highly personalized offers to customers as soon as they they approach a digital display.
+America’s largest grocery chain, Kroger applies AI to provide its customers with an engaging shopping experience. by making highly personalized offers to customers as soon as they approach a digital display.
 In essence, when a buyer walks down the aisle with a Kroger app open, sensors identify the user, highlight products the customer might be interested in and offer tailored pricing.

 Read more about smart shelves and AI-powered quality control.

-HEMA and AI-powered Supply Chain
+HEMA and AI-Powered Supply Chain

 Benefits of AI in Retail